LIamB12/CISC-486-3D-Game-Project/README.md

 - Player interaction system (repair operation).

 ## 🧩 Systems and Mechanics
-- Random leaks continously appear in fish tanks around the aquarium
+- Random leaks continuously appear in fish tanks around the aquarium
 - Water slowly filling the floor, fish escaping
-- Meter rising if too much flooding, or too many fish escape
+- Meter rising if too much flooding
 - Level lost if meter reaches the top
 - Levels increase in difficulty with more leaks, more fish, new kinds of fish
-- Some fish become aggressive when escaped (Piranhas, Sharks, Pufferfish, etc)
+- Some fish become aggressive once they escape (Piranhas, Sharks, Pufferfish, etc)
-- Protect yourself, aquarium visitors from their attacks
+- Protect yourself and aquarium visitors from their attacks
 - Angled top down camera follows player
 - Sound and Visual FX for pouring water, flopping fish, successful catch, fish attacks
-- Map in top corner to see where issues pop up in the aquarium
+- Map in top corner to display aquarium layout, different rooms, leak locations

 ## 🎮 Controls
 - W A S D Move
 - Space Jump
 - Hold E next to leaks, start repairs.
 Hold E next to fish on the ground, pick up in net.
+- Number buttons to select tool from inventory
-- Hold Q to throw fish back into tank
+- Hold and Release Q to throw fish back into tank
 - Mouse Button 1 to swat net, defend against attacking fish
+- Move mouse to aim net and catch fish
 - Esc Pause
 - Controller support as a stretch goal

 ## 🛠️ Asset Plan
 Necessary Assets: